ekkusi/zen-tracking/README.md

 - Create a database named "zen-tracking"

 If you have database running through docker-compose, you can do this manually by going to postgre admin (http://localhost:5050) and setting database manually there.
-To do this need to first create new server with name "pravda", host name "postgres", port "5432", maintenance database "zen-tracking", username "user" and password "password".
+To do this need to first create new server with name "zen-tracking", host name "postgres", port "5432", maintenance database "zen-tracking", username "user" and password "password".
 If database named "zen-tracking"" isn't created automatically when server is created, create one.

 Default email postgreadmin is "default@email.com" and password is "password"